Back to blog

 AI-generated text sounds like AI when it falls into predictable patterns: generic compliments, formulaic structures, buzzword-heavy language, and the classic “I hope this email finds you well.”

-The research layer does 80% of the work in making AI emails sound human.
+The research layer does most of the work in making AI emails sound human.
 The writing layer just needs to not mess it up.

 Tone calibration